All Souls Day – November 2, 2022

-What an incredible commitment in faith!
-Yet, I share it hardly to set my family apart from yours – many of you remember your loved ones in just the same way.
+I share this experience not to set it apart from how we so often ritualize the deaths of our loved ones.
+Many of us remember those we love and lose in similar ways.
 I share it because it reflects something that is found in the hearts of all people of faith, namely, that there is so much more to this world and our lives than we can see or touch.

 This reality was articulated well by our Holy Father, Pope Francis, a few years ago during his commemoration of All Soul’s Day.
 “The practice of remembering the dead, caring for their graves and offering intercessory prayers,” Pope Francis said, “gives testimony of the certain hope which has taken root in the certainty that death is not the last word. … Man is destined to a life without limits, which has its roots and fulfillment in God.”

-And so today, we celebrate as a Church what most of us affirm every day in our prayers or in the midst of our daily routine.
-We affirm the words of Saint Paul from today’s second reading, “If we have died with Christ, we believe that we shall also live with him.
+And so today, we celebrate as a Church what we affirm every day in our prayers and in our hearts.
+Listen again to the words of Saint Paul, “If we have died with Christ, we believe that we shall also live with him.
 We know that Christ, raised from the dead, dies no more; death no longer has power over him.”

 The Feast of All Souls provides us with an opportunity to remember – with the Church – all of the holy souls, all of those dear people who have been woven into our world and our lives, who have passed from this world to the next and who journey to God.
 But it also affords us a cherished moment in which we’re given the opportunity to put faces and names on those we honor and for whom we pray.